 In legal form, we are a registered association.
 Our members decide how we conduct our affairs.
 The highest decision-making power is vested in the Annual General Meeting.
 The priorities of our strategy and operations are determined by the Board of Directors selected from among our membership.

 Practical operations are run by the association’s expert organization, i.e. the TELA office.
-The office is assisted by advisory committees and various permanent and temporary expert groups appointed from among the representatives of our members.
+Our office is assisted by advisory committees and expert groups composed of member organization representatives.
 The advisory committees and expert groups have been established by decision of the TELA Board of Directors or the Managing Director.

 Our mission is to strengthen the earnings-related pension system and to influence the sector’s general operating environment.
 Our work consists of advocacy in the sector and the production of various contents associated with this.
-We share these contents through communications, education and working with stakeholders.
+We share these contents through communication, advocacy and education about society.
 We also provide analyses and other material pertaining to the economy and investments of the earnings-related pension system.

 Our operations are based on diverse expertise in the earnings-related pension sector, on good networks and on explicit communications.
 Our aim is that our advocacy is transparent, goal-oriented and persistent.